survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 T> [np](https://www.npmjs.com/package/np) gives an interactive UI for publishing packages.
 It performs more work by default. [semantic-release](https://www.npmjs.com/package/semantic-release) takes the idea one step further and automates entire process.

+### What Files to Publish to npm?

+Even though a project can contain a lot of files, not all of them should be published.
+Besides wasting bandwidth, this can leak personal files to a public registry.
+This is the reason why it is an excellent idea to maintain a [files](https://docs.npmjs.com/files/package.json#files) array at *package.json* and enumerate which files and directories you want to publish.

+There is on official recommendation on what files to publish.
+That said, there are some points to consider as [discussed in Stack Overflow](https://stackoverflow.com/questions/25124844/should-i-npmignore-my-tests).

+At minimum you should distribute the source code needed to run the package.
+If you have code written using the ES6 standard, you should remember to set the `module` field to point to it.
+You can point package `main` to a compiled version if you want to support specific older platforms.

+In addition to the source, you can consider distributing package *README.md* and *LICENSE*.
+Any metadata that's required by third party systems, like Travis, can be safely skipped.
+Full documentation of the package doesn't have to be included as you can point to the package homepage through its metadata instead.

 ### Bumping a Version

 In order to bump your package version, you'll just need to invoke one of these commands: